fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 bing pointed out a document but IT departments are often more concerned about the data channel.
 It is easy for the firewall to separately track the amount of RTP media and non media data for each flow.
-By looking at the first byte of the UDP message, if it is XXXX it is non media data while if it is in the range XXX to XXX it is audio or video data.
+By looking at the first byte of the UDP message, if it is TODO it is non media data while if it is in the range TODO to TODO it is audio or video data.
 Network management systems on the firewall can track these two separately which helps identify unusually usage.